secretstartups/handbook/sites/handbook/source/handbook/legal/record-retention-policy/index.html.md

 The retention periods for specific types of records are set forth in GitLab Records Retention Schedule.
 The Records Retention Schedule will ensure that records are safely preserved until the retention period has expired.
 GitLab recommends that the records be destroyed in the normal course of business in accordance with the Records Retention Policy and Records Retention Schedule.
 In some instances, GitLab may choose to permanently preserve information for business or historical reasons.
 Such records are specifically designated in the Records Retention Schedule.

 **6. GitLab Records Retention Schedule**
-[GitLab Records Retention Schedule](https://docs.google.com/spreadsheets/d/1EbyOSQvjiT4KJGB0_evhJEfKlvp2qKaJJbyzknCEPzA/edit?usp=sharing) establishes the retention periods for various types of records.
+[GitLab Records Retention and Disposal Standard](https://about.gitlab.com/handbook/engineering/security/records-retention-deletion.html) establishes the retention periods for various types of records.
 It applies to all records, regardless of format.
-Retention of records according to the Records Retention Schedule must be observed to ensure consistent application of reasonable due diligence in recordkeeping practices.
+Retention of records according to the Records Retention and Disposal standard must be observed to ensure consistent application of reasonable due diligence in recordkeeping practices.

 GitLab’s Records Retention Program promotes the destruction of records and other documents at the earliest possible time, in accordance with the following principles:

 All records should be promptly destroyed pursuant to GitLab Records Retention Schedule.
 As discussed above, "non-record” materials are not subject to the Records Retention Schedule and should be discarded when no longer needed.

-The retention periods in the Records Retention Schedule applies to the "original" version, or official record, of each information asset.
+The retention periods in the Records Retention and Disposal standard applies to the "original" version, or official record, of each information asset.
 Copies of records should be destroyed when they are no longer needed.

 All Record Control processes will contain documented procedures clearly defining methods for identifying, storing, protecting and retrieving Records.